fraczak/k/README.md

          {"x": 987}                            --> {"x&y":"only x=987"}
          {"z": 123}                            --> {"x&y":"no x nor y"}
          ^D - to interrupt

+   If the input is a multiline json object, we need to add `-1` to the command-line options.

 3. If the `k`-expression is long, it can be put in a file, e.g.: